galaxygrotesque/ReversiPlusPlus/README.md

 # ReversiPlusPlus
 [Reversi](https://archiveofourown.org/skins/929)—but better.
 An Archive of Our Own “dark mode” reskin of Reversi with a focus on readability and less noise.

-**This project is a work-in-progress.** Please bear with me while I find my stylesheet legs.
+**This project is a work-in-progress.** Please bear with me while I find my style sheet legs.

 ## Features